 Many homeowners worry that hiring a general contractor will automatically inflate their project’s budget.
 While you are paying for a service, a skilled GC can actually save you money in the long run.
 They have established relationships with suppliers and subcontractors, which often translates to better pricing on materials and labor.
 They also manage the project efficiently, preventing costly delays and mistakes.
 Think of it as an investment in a smooth process and a high-quality outcome.
 A well-managed project avoids the surprise costs that can derail a remodel, ensuring your budget is respected from start to finish.

-Myth: Their Jobs Are Interchangeable
+Myth #3: Their Roles Are Interchangeable

 Some people picture a general contractor personally hammering every nail and cutting every tile.
 In reality, a GC’s primary role is that of a project manager.
 They are the conductor of the orchestra, not the first violin.
 Their job is to hire, schedule, and oversee all the specialized subcontractors—from plumbers and electricians to painters and flooring installers.
 This expert coordination is what keeps your home renovation on schedule and ensures every detail meets the highest standards.
 They are the single point of contact responsible for bringing the entire vision to life, making sure every piece fits together perfectly.